benwiley4000/volca-sampler-plugins/README.md

 This next plugin implements a basic low-pass filter with adjustable cutoff frequency and Q (resonance).
 For this we're using a feature of the Web Audio API called a [`BiquadFilterNode`](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode).

 If you look at the source code, the beginning is familiar - we declare our `samplePlugin.params`, then we read these parameters at the beginning of our plugin code.
-(You might notice that our parameter names are capitalized and have spaces in them, which is sort of unusual for variable names, but it's useful for us because we'll use these names in the app UI.)

 After that, we've got something new - we're creating an OfflineAudioContext whose internal AudioBuffer should match the size of our input AudioBuffer: